 5th prolongation until 31.12.2016: letter from the EC to Poland, Brussels 29.06.2016

-On 18 Februrary 2014, the European Commission approved the Credit Unions Orderly Liquidation Scheme.
+On 18 February 2014, the European Commission approved the Credit Unions Orderly Liquidation Scheme.
 The scheme which was used for the first phase of credit union resolutions was valid until the end of June 2014.
-Since then, it has been repeatedly prolonged and it is still in force (cf. Sources).

 The beneficiary credit unions are 'member-owned entities, whose business relates to savings, payment services, credits and loans, as well as insurance intermediary services'.
 Instead of serving the general public, the unions offer 'a membership that is characterised by a common bond.
 The common bond is based on a pre-existing social connection (such as belonging to a particular community, industrial or geographical group).' (para.
 6, letter from the EC to Poland, 18.2.2014)